Here are some resources I've found helpful and that I hope you will find helpful, too.

 Publishing

-From the outside, the publishing world can appear mysterious, bordering on inscrutable (and sometimes it can appear that way from the inside, too, assuming I have actually seen the inside, who knows?).
-Possibly clarifying resources:
+From the outside, the publishing world may appear mysterious, bordering on inscrutable.
+(Sometimes it appears so from the inside, too, assuming I have actually seen the inside, but who knows?)
+These resources will cast a little light into the dark corners:

 • The Purple Crayon.
 A good introduction to children's book publishing is here.
 Answers to questions about agents — do you want one, and how do you find one? — are here.
 From Harold Underdown, author of The Complete Idiot's Guide to Publishing Children’s Books.